remult/remult/docs/guide/setup-angular.md

 ::: tip Ready for production
 The application as it is now is ready to be deployed to production.

-If you want to deploy it to `heroku` for example, after you install the heroku cli and sign in you'll need to:
+If you want to deploy it to `heroku` for example, after you install the heroku cli and sign in you'll need to run the following commands in the terminal window:

+**Setup the site once**
+1. create an app on heroku `heroku apps:create`
+2. Provision a database `heroku addons:create heroku-postgresql:hobby-dev`

+**Every time you want to update the site**
 1. commit your changes to git.
-2. create an app on heroku `heroku apps:create`
-3. Provision a database `heroku addons:create heroku-postgresql:hobby-dev`
-4. Deploy to heroku using git `git push heroku master -f`
+2. Deploy to heroku using git `git push heroku master -f`

 Once it's done simply run the app using: `heroku apps:open`
 :::